14th Scripps National Spelling Bee

 The 14th National Spelling Bee was held at the National Museum in Washington, D.C., on May 31, 1938.
 Scripps-Howard would not sponsor the Bee until 1941.

 The winner was 12-year-old Marian Richardson, who attended a one-room schoolhouse in Floyd County, Indiana, correctly spelling the word sanitarium.
 Jean Pierce of Kenmore, New York placed second after failing to correctly spell pronunciation.

-Winner Marian Richardson, later Byrnes, became an environmental activist in Chicago, and died on May 20, 2010.
+Winner Marian Richardson, later Byrnes, dedicated her life to advocacy.
+As a college student, she organized one of Indiana University's first NAACP chapters, later becoming a Chicago teacher, a mother of four, and a fierce environmental hero.
+In 1979, she successfully rallied her neighbors to block a transit facility from destroying the prairie behind her Chicago home.
+She spent decades leading environmental task forces, stopping a proposed airport, and shuttering a hazardous waste incinerator.
+She died on May 20, 2010.